hannakim91/whats-cookin/README.md

 # What's Cookin'?
 ### Mod 2 - Paired Project

-**What's Cookin'** is an application where users can view an assortment of recipes.
+**What's Cookin'** is an application where users can see a library of recipes and view details for each recipe.
+(Users can also add recipes to their favorites)

 What's Cookin' was built with vanilla JavaScript using Mocha as a testing framework.